dissemin/dissemin/doc/proposal.md

   a search by author name.
   Papers discovered using OAI-PMH are added to the publications list and marked as available if the full text is also available from the OAI-PMH provider.
-* Bielefeld Academic Search Engine [3] (through its API): this service covers a large collection of preprints, but the metadata it serves is not always very reliable, so we cannot afford to import systematically all the search results matching a given author in our database.
+* Bielefeld Academic Search Engine (through its API) [3]: this service covers a large collection of preprints, but the metadata it serves is not always very reliable, so we cannot afford to import systematically all the search results matching a given author in our database.